pavelsaman/github-actions-report-lcov/README.md

 - `title-prefix`: A prefix before the title "LCOV of commit...".
 Optional.
 Default: ``
 - `additional-message`: Custom text appended to the code coverage comment in the pull request.
 Optional.
 Default: ``
 - `update-comment`: Set to `true` to update the previous code coverage comment if such exists.
 When set to `false`, a new comment is always created.
 Optional.
 Default: `false`
+- `list-full-paths`: Whether to list full paths of files reported in changed files detailed section.
+Long filenames may not fit on GitHub PR page.
+Optional input.
+Default: `true`

 ### Outputs